 About Bento for Business

-offers a new generation of technology-driven SMART employee expense cards for SMBs, nonprofits, organizations and associations in the form of a Visa business debit card.
+Bento for Business offers a new generation of technology-driven SMART employee expense cards for SMBs, nonprofits, organizations and associations in the form of a Visa business debit card.
 You can set monthly spend limits and allow only certain purchase categories (e.g. Bob the project manager can only spend $500/week and the card only works to purchase gas, hotels and at the hardware store).
 Turn cards on/off in real-time and receive SMS text message or email alerts for every purchase or decline.
 Enjoy unmatched visibility into cash flow, eliminate expense reports, and save time & money.
-Use this link to learn more and start your FREE 60-day trial

 Want to find out more?